AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 * Turn on the water pump and let water flow at 100 RPM.
 Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low
 * Turn on mixer
 * Weigh out desired amount of clay in a weigh boat
-* Pipette desired amount of Humic Acid into 6 L bucket
+* Pipette desired amount of humic acid into 6 L bucket
 * Add clay into 6 L bucket and mix well
 * Record absorbances and turbidity readings after system reaches steady state for clay trial